marcelocd/rails-api-with-docker/README.md

 # Rails API with Docker

-Rails API with Docker is a streamlined template designed to kickstart your API development process using Ruby on Rails 7.1 and Ruby 3.2.2 in conjunction with essential tools like Devise, Devise-JWT, JSONAPI::Serializer, Docker, Docker Compose, PostgreSQL, Redis and Sidekiq.
+Rails API with Docker is a streamlined template designed to kickstart your API development process using Ruby on Rails 7.1 and Ruby 3.2.2 in conjunction with essential tools like Devise, Devise-JWT, JSONAPI::Serializer, Docker, Docker Compose, PostgreSQL, Redis, Sidekiq, Pagy and Rspec.
 By utilizing this template, you can swiftly set up a robust Rails API environment without the hassle of manual configurations.

 ## Prerequisites